 You are seeing this page because you clicked a link in an email that wasn't what it seemed.

-Phishing emails entice you with offers, or scare you with threats of loss to trick you into entering a malicious site and handing over sensitive info.
-In a real phish, the attackers would now have your EID password.
-We did not store your EID password when you entered it.
+Phishing emails entice you with offers, or scare you with threats of loss, to trick you into visiting a malicious site and handing over sensitive information.
+If this had been a real phish, attackers might now have your UT EID password, could have infected your device, or may have stolen sensitive University or personal data.

-If you suspect a phishing email, please report samples to the UT Postmaster (postmaster-abuse@utexas.edu) or use the "Report" button in your Outlook app.
+If you suspect you've received a phishing email, you can forward it to the UT Postmaster (at postmaster-abuse@utexas.edu) or use the "Report" button in your Outlook mail client.
 Please also notify your local IT staff.

-Let’s learn how you can detect phishing attacks like these so you don’t get caught by a real attack.
+Let’s learn how you can detect phishing attacks like these, so you don’t fall victim to a real attack.

 Here's a great example of what the most determined, skillful phishers could send.
 The message uses authentic UT graphics, references actual UT organizations, and relates to a topic that seems plausible.